Ana Kasparian: Journalism

 She posits that young people are interested in news, but "they see network anchors as simply folks who read tele-prompters."
-This is why she believes young people are attracted to online media because there are fewer tele-prompters and people are more genuine.
-Kasparian and her co-host Uygur applied a populist left branding strategy that made TYT a successful global online organisation, with larger numbers of YouTube subscribers than several other notable news networks like CNN.
+This is why she believes young people are attracted to online media, because there are fewer teleprompters and people are more genuine.
+Kasparian and her co-host Uygur applied a populist left branding strategy that made TYT a successful global online organization, with larger numbers of YouTube subscribers than several other notable news networks like CNN.
 She co-hosted TYT University, a show focused on issues faced by university students that ran from March 15, 2011, to December 31, 2014, where she first hosted with Jayar Jackson and then John Iadarola.
-TYT University then turned into a show called Think Tank debuting on January 1, 2015, with different hosts and different topics but aimed at the same demographic.
+TYT University then turned into a show called Think Tank debuting on January 1, 2015, with different hosts and different topics, but aimed at the same demographic.
 The show was hosted by John Iadarola and Hannah Cranston.

-She was the main host of another TYT Network show, The Point, which was a panel style show with a weekly round up of news stories.
+She was the main host of another TYT Network show, The Point, which was a panel-style show with a weekly roundup of news stories.
 Common co-hosts on The Point included political commentator Dave Rubin, science communicator Cara Santa Maria, American actor Hank Chen, and American football player Drew Carter.
-However, this show came to a close by releasing its last episode on January 5, 2016.
+However, this show came to a close, releasing its last episode on January 5, 2016.
 She became a part-time journalist and op-ed writer at The Raw Story news outlet in May 2015.
 Kasparian appeared on "Take Part Live" several times in 2014, sometimes as a guest and sometimes as a co-host.
 She also is a weekly host on the Jacobin YouTube show Weekends, formerly co-hosted by Michael Brooks until his sudden death in July 2020.

 Kasparian became a lecturer (i.e. instructor) at California State University, Northridge and began teaching journalism in August 2013.

+On May 1, 2025, it was announced that Kasparian would be joining the cast of Her Take, an online panel show with an all-woman lineup of commentators, including Jillian Michaels and Lindy Li, that is intended to be a conservative version of The View.
+The show was created by conservative podcaster Patrick Bet-David.